oneapi-src/oneAPI-samples/DirectProgramming/C++/Intrinsics/README.md

 This sample makes use of intrinsic functions to perform common mathematical operations including:
 - Computing a dot product of two vectors
 - Computing the product of two complex numbers
-The implementations include multiple functions to accomplish these tasks, each one leveraging a different set of intrinsics available to Intel processors.
+The implementations include multiple functions to accomplish these tasks, each one leveraging a different set of intrinsics available to Intel&reg; processors.

 ## License